2021 World Cup of Pool

 The 2021 World Cup of Pool was a professional pool doubles tournament, and the 14th edition of the World Cup of Pool.
 The event was contested by 32 pairs representing different nations, and took place at the Stadium MK in Milton Keynes, England, from 9 to 14 May 2021.

-The Austrian team of Mario He and Albin Ouschan were defending their 2019 title, but were knocked out in the first round by the Slovakian team of Jakub Koniar & Jaroslav Polách.
+The Austrian team of Mario He and Albin Ouschan were defending their 2019 title, but were knocked out in the first round by the Slovak team of Jakub Koniar & Jaroslav Polách.

 Prize fund

 The total prize money for the event: